kevinsawade/start-science-here/docs/source/python_tutorial/python_tutorial.rst

    def square_this(x):
        return x**2

 Adding documentation to your function.
 Some people might want to use your function but don't want to read the whole code of the function.
-You can help them with a so-called docstring (three consecutive doulbe quotes or single quotes ``"""`` or ``'''``) and give a summray of a functions code.
+You can help them with a so-called docstring (three consecutive double quotes or single quotes ``"""`` or ``'''``) and give a summary of a functions code.
 That way it's easier to reuse the function.

 .. code-block:: python